13 Advanced Difference-in-Differences

 | 106 | 0 | 0.59 | 1.41 |

-Finally, we estimate the standard TWFE DiD regression but using the IPW weights:
+Finally, we estimate the standard TWFE DiD regression, but using the IPW weights.
+In fixest, this is done by passing the weights to the weights argument of feols():

 # Merge weights into panel data